dpasca/portfolio/README.md

 - Implementation of standard indicators
 - Machine-learning and walk-forward approach
 - Live trading on Bybit and Binance exchanges
-- Backtesting infrastrcture
+- Backtesting infrastructure
   - Simulation of exchange orders, including HFT (sub-minute) data
   - Reporting: P&L, Calmar ratio, Sharpe ratio, Monte Carlo validation
 - Risk management (see video [Levels of risk management.
 Our approach summarized.](https://youtu.be/09yW6IgQkqA))
 - Exchange connectivity via REST and WebSocket APIs
 - Live profit calculation and reporting
-- Client-server infrastrcture based on TCP/IP to distirbute trading signals to customers
+- Client-server infrastructure based on TCP/IP to distribute trading signals to customers
 - Developed and IPC protocol based on BSD sockets
 - UI based on Dear ImGui
 - Chart and indicators rendering in OpenGL